Substance Use

 How Long Does Alcohol Withdrawal Take?

 Overall, this timeline will vary.
 However, most people will experience stage one symptoms 6-12 hours after their last drink.
 At this point, symptoms are mild and, although uncomfortable, they’re manageable.
-Within 24 hours, symptoms are significant enough to impair function and may be severe enough to require medical attention.
-Most symptoms will peak by 24 hours.
-For the next 48 hours, symptoms will slowly level off, but this timeframe is not easy.
-As discussed above, many people experience seizures within the first 48 hours.

 The key is to seek professional assistance.
 When symptoms are properly managed under clinical supervision, the vast majority of people fully recover.
-At this point, they can begin their journey towards long-term sobriety, which will require an individualized treatment plan.
+At this point, they can begin their journey toward long-term sobriety, which will require an individualized treatment plan.

 The alcohol detoxification process should not be attempted without medical supervision.
+Alcohol use disorders can be multilayered and complex in nature.

 Alcohol is one of the most dangerous substances to withdraw from because of the way it influences the central nervous system.